Casper-Oakley/attendee-list-generator/README.md

 # attendee-list-generator
 A little script to update our google drive with attendee details.

+## Install
+To install, git clone and npm install.

 ## Usage
 If you want to use this for your own hackathon, you will need to setup google API access for sheets.
 Information for this can be found [here.](https://console.developers.google.com/start/api?id=sheets.googleapis.com)